 This lovely end-terrace cottage is situated 200 yards from the town centre of Wymondham and within easy reach of the cathedral city of Norwich.

-This welcoming holiday home is an ideal base for a couple or small family with lots to see and do in the area, including the superb Norfolk Broads, Thetford Forest Park, a number of delightful seaside towns and villages, and the railway station is a ten minute walk away, with direct trains to Norwich, Ely, Peterborough and Cambridge.
+This welcoming holiday home is an ideal base for couples or families with lots to see and do in the area, including the superb Norfolk Broads, Thetford Forest Park, a number of delightful seaside towns and villages, and the railway station is a ten minute walk away, with direct trains to Norwich, Ely, Peterborough and Cambridge.

 You enter this property straight into a cosy sitting room with wooden flooring and an open fire, where on chilly evenings you can enjoy the warmth the fire creates whilst you settle down and enjoy a warm drink with the company of your loved ones.